 The Northwest YMCA – Thad Terry Pool swim lessons will be taught through the YMCA.
 Please call (520) 229-9006 for information on swim lesson classes at this facility.

-Registration for Sessions I and II begins Friday, May 30, 2014 at 7:30 a.m.
-(Ajo pool swim lesson registration will be on June 1 at 7:30 a.m.), and continues thereafter during open hours.
-You may register for both Session I and II at this time.
+Registration for Sessions I and II is Friday, May 29, 2015, at 7:30 a.m (Ajo pool swim lessons registration will be on May 30, 2015 at 7:30a.m.).
+If spots are available in any class after May 29, registration will continue during open pool hours until classes are full.
+You may register for both Session III and IV at this time.
 If your child progresses to the next skill level between sessions, every effort will be made to accommodate him/her in the next level class.

 Parent and Child Aquatics